Order of operations

-- Parentheses, exponents and roots; then
+- Parentheses, exponents, and roots.

-- Multiplication and division; and then
+- Multiplication and division.

 - Addition and subtraction.

-Tip: An easy way to remember the order of operations is PEMDAS, or "Please Excuse My Dear Aunt Sally."
+An easy way to remember the order of operations is PEMDAS, or "Please Excuse My Dear Aunt Sally."

 In computer programming, most languages use precedence levels that are the same as science and mathematics.
-Some languages, such as Smalltalk and Lisp, have no precedence rules at all: the programmer must specify the operators in the correct order.
+Some languages, such as Smalltalk and Lisp, have no precedence rules at all; the programmer must specify the operators in the correct order.